programminghistorian/ph-submissions/en/drafts/originals/designing-a-timeline-tabletop-simulator.md

 {% include figure.html filename="or-en-designing-a-timeline-tabletop-simulator-1.png" alt="A screenshot of the main interface window of _nanDECK_ Version 127.
 There are three panes in the window and buttons along the right, bottom and left sides of the screen." caption="Figure 1: A screenshot of the main interface window of _nanDECK_ Version 127" %}

-All script commands in _nanDECK_ are composed of a keyword, an equal sign (=) and a list of parameters.
+All script commands in _nanDECK_ are composed of a keyword, an equal sign (`=`) and a list of parameters.
 It is necessary to refer to nanDECK’s Manual to understand what parameters are available for each command.
-For example, for the command of FONT, the manual advises:
+For example, for the command `FONT`, the manual advises:

 > FONT
 >